top of page

 Vegetable Store

 Fruit & Veg Shops' Scrap Bin - Go and speak with your local fruit & veggie shop manager and let them know you're looking for scraps for animals and ask if you can pop in every now and then and have a hunt through the scraps bin.
 Make sure you tell them it's for animals as it's a health and safety issue if they think humans are going to be consuming the scraps.
+Ask friends and family to save their veggie scraps and pop them in the freezer for you.

 Fishmonger selling fish.jpg

 Fish Shop Offcuts - Go and speak with your local fish shop manager and let them know you're looking for scraps for your dogs and ask if they can save you some scraps.
 Fish shops often have fish frames/heads for really cheap and these are a great meal on their own once a week.
+Fish bones are not a typical concern in dog nutrition.

 wholesale.jpg